 - 1. You have completed an Associate of Arts or Science degree or higher.
 (Provide Transcript) - 2.
 You have completed 30 or more semester units of college work at another college or university.
-(Provide Transcript) - 3.
-You have completed prerequisite courses with a grade of "C" or better.
+(Provide Transcript) - at another college or university.
+(Provide Transcript) You have completed prerequisite courses with a grade of "C" or better.
 If you have not completed prerequisite courses in both mathematics and English, you must take the assessment in the area not met.
-(Provide Transcript) - You have scored 3 or higher on the Advanced Placement Test (College Board) in English and/or mathematics.
-(Provide Scores) - 5.
-You are only enrolling in courses at Crafton Hills College to maintain a certificate or license requirements. - You are only enrolling in 6 units or less of courses for personal enrichment (e.g., PE, Music, Art) up to a cumulative total of 12 units (once you have reached 12 units of course work you will be required to participate in the assessment process). - You have taken a placement exam at one of the other San Bernardino or Riverside County community colleges or you have taken the Accuplacer Assessment Test at another college in the last two years and you provide scores and placement recommendations from the other college.
+(Provide Transcript) You have scored 3 or higher on the Advanced Placement Test (College Board) in English and/or mathematics.
+(Provide Scores) You are only enrolling in courses at Crafton Hills College to maintain a certificate or license requirements.
+You are only enrolling in 6 units or less of courses for personal enrichment (e.g., PE, Music, Art) up to a cumulative total of 12 units (once you have reached 12 units of course work you will be required to participate in the assessment process) 3.
+You have completed prerequisite courses with a grade of "C" - 4.
+You have scored 3 or higher on the Advanced Placement Test - 5.
+You are only enrolling in courses at Crafton Hills College to - You are only enrolling in 6 units or less of courses for personal will be required to participate in the assessment process). - 7.
+You have taken a placement exam at one of the other San Bernardino or Riverside County community colleges or you have taken the Accuplacer Assessment Test at another college in the last two years and you provide scores and placement recommendations from the other college.
 (Provide Placement Results)